SirDannyMunn/api-candidate-assignment/readme.md

 ## The challenge

-The challenge was to build an API, picking a maximum of 3 capabillities from a list of possible choices (containing only retrievements) and to pick the 3 most important whilst also providing some basic unit tests.
+The challenge was to build an API, picking a maximum of 3 capabillities from a list of possible choices (containing only GET requests) and to pick the 3 most important whilst also providing some basic unit tests.
 The time limit for the assignment was 3 hours.

 ## My Submission